CaliStyle/humpback/README.md

   1. Humpback uses bower to manage frontend dependencies.
   *  Humpback generators create additional files compared to their sails.js counterparts.
-  *  Humpback uses scss in lieu of less (to support foundation-apps).
+  *  Humpback uses SASS in lieu of less (to support foundation-apps).
   *  Humpback includes a humans.txt.
   *  Humpback includes an app folder for angular controllers and models.
   *  Humpback includes `config/env/test.js` environment file for testing.
+  *  Humpback includes a test folder for unit testing.
+  *  Humpback includes a `.jshintrc` file for consitent javascript across the front end.

   * -- api
     * -- controllers